ansys/pyprimemesh/doc/source/getting_started/index.rst

 -----------------------

 PyPrimeMesh uses gRPC to provide secure communications between client and server.
-When you run the client and server on the same machine,
+When you run the client and server on the same machine:

-- For Unix OS or Linux OS, PyPrimeMesh uses UDS (Unix Domain Socket) for communication.
+- For Linux OS, PyPrimeMesh uses UDS (Unix Domain Socket) for communications.
-- For Windows OS, server uses interceptor to validate gRPC connections, ensures the client is running on the same Windows user account as the server and authenticates the client.
+- For Windows OS, PyPrimeMesh uses interceptor to validate gRPC connections, ensures the client is running on the same Windows user account as the server and authenticates the client.

-When you launch PyPrimeMesh, gRPC  establish connection between the Client and Server with local connection only.
+When you launch PyPrimeMesh, gRPC  establishes a connection between the Client and the Server with local a connection only.

 Dependencies
 ------------